+Farebox recovery will be based on the actual hours for each fleet type of service provided.

+Fleet costs will be on the actual type of buses deployed to provide the City-funded transit service.

-If the costs billed by the County exceed the actual costs documented in the County’s financial records, the County will compensate the City for the difference.
+If the amount for providing the City-funded transit service invoiced to and paid by the City exceeds the actual costs documented in the County’s financial records, the County will compensate the City for the difference.

-If the costs billed by the County are less than the actual costs documented in the County’s financial records, the City will compensate the County for the difference.
+If amount for providing the City-funded transit service invoiced to and paid by the City is less than the actual costs documented in the County’s financial records, the City will compensate the County for the difference.

 The settlement will be made in the next invoice cycle after reconciliation and will be made through an adjustment to the invoiced amount.

+The final reconciliation after the expiration or termination of the Agreement shall take place at the next scheduled NTD report cycle described in Section 2.5.b. of this agreement and if any adjustment is necessary it shall be remitted to the appropriate Party within 60 days of the reconciliation.

 The provisions of this Subsection 5.5 will survive the expiration or earlier termination of the Agreement.

 6. INVOICES/PAYMENT PROCEDURES

-6.1 The County will invoice the City following the end of the 2015 calendar year for the costs incurred by the County to operate the service identified in this Agreement based on Metro Transit’s fully allocated hourly rate for that service type and the service hours as scheduled under Section 2.6 of this Agreement.
-For the remaining period of this Agreement, the City will receive two (2) invoices each calendar year for such costs.
-One invoice will be for the first 6 months of service during the calendar year and the other invoice for the last 6 months of the year.
-Each invoice will be issued by the County within 60 days following each 6-month period.
+6.1 The County will invoice the City quarterly for Metro Transit's costs to provide City-funded transit service in accordance with Exhibits A and B; provided however, the first invoice, to be issued in October 2015, will cover service provided from June through September 2015.
+Subsequent invoice dates will be March 31, June 30, September 30 and December 31 of each year for service rendered in that quarter. .
+These quarterly invoices will be based on the Service Description and Annualized Hours, the fully allocated hourly rates, fleet costs and farebox recovery ratios developed in the King County budget process.

-6.2 The estimated cost rates for 2015 are provided in Exhibit C. The estimated fully allocated hourly rates will be adjusted by the County in January each year, based on the anticipated per hour costs for that year.
-This adjustment will be provided to the City.
+6.2 The estimated fully allocated hourly rates, fleet costs and farebox recovery ratios for 2015 are provided in Exhibit B-1.
+The estimated fully allocated hourly rates will be adjusted by the County in January each year, based on the anticipated per hour costs for that year.
+Any annual fleet cost adjustments will use the estimated purchase price of buses for the year in which the service will be implemented.
+The County will provide these adjustments to the City in the form of a new subpart to Exhibit B.

 6.3 The City shall make payment within forty-five (45) days after receipt of an invoice.
 Should the City fail to pay the County the amount due within forty-five (45) days of receipt of a billing invoice from the County, a late payment assessment shall be applied to any outstanding balance due for that invoice.
 The late payment assessment shall be fixed at the maximum rate allowable under Washington state law.